 It’s a great opportunity for players to focus on building their strengths, overcoming their weaknesses, and for brand new players to compete to earn position spots for the season.
 In other words, it’s an opportunity to grow and prepare for the long season ahead.

-When you’re looking for sports jobs, you would benefit from some spring training of your own.
+When you’re looking for sports jobs, you will benefit from some spring training of your own.
 Instead of sliding headfirst into job applications, take the time to warm up.

 Here is what spring training for job seekers involves: